AlexandrShum/knowledge-base/computer-science/data-structures/theory.md

 ### Description
 A linked list is a sequential data structure where each element (node) contains a value and a reference (pointer) to the next node in the sequence.
 Unlike arrays, linked lists do not require contiguous memory allocation.

+A linked list is a fundamental data structure in computer science.
+It mainly allows efficient insertion and deletion operations compared to [arrays](#️-1-arrays).
+Like arrays, it is also used to implement other data structures like stack, queue and deque.
+Here’s the comparison of Linked List vs Arrays

 ### Use Cases
 - Efficient insertions and deletions in dynamic applications
 - Implementing stacks and queues